LezWatch/lwtv-plugin/readme.md

     - API to communicate with IMDb and generate information (used by Alexa)
 * Of The Day - `of-the-day.php`
     - The code that runs the X Of the Day API service.
 Every 24 hours, a new character and show of the day are spawned
-* Shows - `shows-like-this.php`
+* Shows like this - `shows-like-this.php`
     - Similar shows.
 * Slack - `slack.php`
     - Beginning of code to report newly dead characters to Slack (very buggy, currently disabled)
 * Statistics - `stats.php`
     - JSON API version of the stats (mostly)
+* This Year - `this-year.php`
+    - Outputs simplified lists of what happened in a given year.
 * What Happened - `what-happened.php`
-    - Outputs data based on what happened in a given year.
+    - Outputs data based on what happened in a given year, year-month, or specific day.
 * What's On - `whats-on.php`
     - What's on TV tonight (or tomorrow).